RedisTimeSeries/RedisTimeSeries/docs/commands/ts.incrby.md

 - `TIMESTAMP` _timestamp_ - (integer) UNIX sample timestamp **in milliseconds**. `*` can be used for an automatic timestamp from the system clock.

   _timestamp_ must be equal to or higher than the maximal existing timestamp.
 When equal, the value of the sample with the maximal existing timestamp is increased.
-When higher, a new sample with a timestamp set to _timestamp_ will be created, and its value will be set to the value of the sample with the maximal existing timestamp + _value_.
+When higher, a new sample with a timestamp set to _timestamp_ will be created, and its value will be set to the value of the sample with the maximal existing timestamp plus _value_.
 If the time series is empty - the value would be set to _value_.

 - `RETENTION` _retentionTime_ - Maximum age for samples compared to last event time (in milliseconds).